Women's Africa Cup of Nations: Main tournament

 Between 1998 and 2018, the 8 qualified teams were drawn into two groups of 4 with each team playing the other once.
 The top two advance to the knockout stage and earn qualification to the FIFA Women's World Cup every other edition.

 Since the 2022 edition, the 12 qualified teams are drawn into three groups of four teams each with the same format as in previous editions, but with an inclusion of the quarter-finals in the knockout stage.
 The top two teams and two of the best third-placed teams advanced to the knockout stage.
 The winners of the quarter-finals advance to the semi-finals and earn qualification to the FIFA Women's World Cup whiles the losers of the quarter-finals compete with the losers of the quarter-finals of the AFC qualification tournament for the remaining two available spots for the World Cup (commonly referred to by CAF as the "Repechage" stage).

 Trophy and medals

-Throughout the history of the Women's Africa Cup of Nations, three trophies have been awarded to the winners of the competition; the current trophy was first awarded in the 2014 edition.
+Throughout the history of the Women's Africa Cup of Nations, three trophies have been awarded to the winners of the competition; the current trophy was first awarded in the 2024 edition.

-On 2 July 2025, to mark the expansion and acceptance of women's football in Africa, CAF has unveiled a new trophy for the 2024 TotalEnergies CAF Women's Africa Cup of Nations.
+On 2 July 2025, to mark the expansion and acceptance of women's football in Africa, CAF unveiled a new trophy for the 2024 TotalEnergies CAF Women's Africa Cup of Nations.
 The design, which was influenced by the men's AFCON trophy, has a golden football in the middle of a blossoming flower with petals that symbolise each team.
 The trophy, which was given out in Casablanca, symbolises CAF's dedication to empowerment, equality, and the growth of African women's football internationally.